 Lower Income Needs in Retirement

-Even aside from the effect of filling the tax brackets, a retiree is likely to have, and need, a much lower income in retirement compared to her peak earnings years, even while maintaining the same lifestyle.
-As a retiree, she will have lower income taxes, no payroll taxes, no need to save for retirement or college, no child or work-related expenses, and hopefully no mortgage payment.
-Even if her health care and travel expenses go up, she is likely to find that she needs 50% or less of her pre-retirement income to maintain the same lifestyle.
+Even aside from the effect of filling the tax brackets, a retiree is likely to have and need a much lower income in retirement compared to their peak earnings years, even while maintaining the same lifestyle.
+As a retiree, this investor will have lower income taxes, no payroll taxes, no need to save for retirement or college, no child or work-related expenses, and hopefully no mortgage payment.
+Even if their healthcare and travel expenses go up, they are likely to find that they need 50% or less of their pre-retirement income to maintain the same lifestyle.

 What About the 10% Penalty If I Plan to Retire Early?

-Some investors who plan an early retirement invest outside retirement accounts because they are worried about the 10% penalty applied to retirement account withdrawals taken prior to age 59 ½.
+Some investors who plan an early retirement invest outside retirement accounts because they are worried about the 10% penalty applied to retirement account withdrawals taken before age 59 ½.
 This fear is dramatically overblown.
-There is an exception to that penalty for every reasonable issue that could cause you to need to access that money prior to age 59 ½.
+There is an exception to that penalty for every reasonable issue that could cause you to need to access that money before age 59 ½.

 There are exceptions for